marlonbernardes/tripmind/docs/PROJECT_STATUS.md

 **NOTE TO AI:** Tick checkboxes as soon as task has been implemented.

+- [x] Ability to delete events.
-- [ ] Proper datepicker
+- [ ] Show suggestions in the timeline view
 - [ ] Save button looks ugly on the edit panel
 - [ ] Recommended section revamp
 - [ ] Assistant revamp
 - [ ] Plan trip wizard revamp
-- [ ] Show suggestions in the timeline view

 **Details/edit activity changes**
 - [x] no longer "view"/"edit" modes - it goes straight to edit